Anterior cruciate ligament reconstruction: Choice of graft type

+Surgical technique

+All-inside ACL reconstruction technique

+The all-inside anterior cruciate ligament reconstruction (ACLR) technique is considered state-of-the-art in many elite sports medicine practices.
+This minimally invasive technique, compatible with various grafts (e.g., hamstring autograft, quadriceps tendon), uses sockets rather than full tunnels on both the tibia and femur to preserve bone and reduce postoperative pain.
+Originally described by Morgan et al., the procedure was later modified by Dr. James H. Lubowitz who introduced a nonincisional variation in 2006.
+Initially, this method faced anatomical and biomechanical shortcomings, including risks associated with tunnel placement and graft fixation.
+Lubowitz and colleagues introduced a second-generation technique in 2011 using an outside-in technique for the creation of femoral sockets, flip-cutter for drilling tibial sockets, and adjustable loop cortical suspensory fixation.
+These refinements overcame previous complications and have subsequently contributed to broader adoption of the all-inside method in ACL reconstruction.

 Stem cell treatment

 Autologous stem-cell transplantation using mesenchymal stem cells (MSCs) has been used to improve recovery time from ACL surgery, especially for athletes.
 MSCs are multipotent stem cells, meaning they can differentiate into multiple cell types.
 In the case of mesenchymal stem cells, these cell types include osteoblasts (bone cells), adipocytes (fat cells), and chondrocytes (cartilage cells).
 Ligament tissue mainly consists of fibroblasts and extracellular matrix.
 Ligament cells differ in size, respond to different cues in the cell environment, and express different cell surface markers, limiting the number of clinical treatments for accelerated repair of ACL tissue to MSCs and primary fibroblasts obtained from other ACL tissue.
 Therefore, most modern stem cell injections use MSCs to promote faster repair of the ACL and allow people such as athletes to return to their previous form faster.

 In order for MSCs to differentiate into an ACL, they must be placed in a proper scaffold on which to grow, and must be in a bioreactor that maintains a normal physiological environment for the cells to reproduce and proliferate effectively.
 The scaffold must have the mechanical properties of a healthy ACL to sustain the ligament while it is in its primary form and maintain normal knee movement.
 Scaffolds that are used for ACL growth include collagen, silk, gelatin, polylactic acid, and glycosaminoglycans.
 Mechanical properties of the scaffolds are further enhanced through braiding and twisting of the scaffold materials.

 The bioreactor must have similar properties to a knee joint so that when the ACL is inserted into the body, it is not rejected as foreign, which could cause infection.
 Therefore, it has to have compatible pH levels, oxygen concentration levels, metabolite levels and temperature, in addition to being sterile.